To be successful in legal matter management, you need to get a little granular.

 Legal matter management is an organizational system for in-house corporate Legal Departments that:

-- Collects key data on legal matters, results, budget and more
+• Collects key data on legal matters, results, budget, legal spend and more

-That’s the what, and here’s the why: Matter management software for Legal Departments empowers data-driven decisions on multiple levels.
+That’s the what, and here’s the why: A matter management tool for corporate Legal Departments empowers data-driven decisions on multiple levels.

 By taking a few seconds to categorize each legal matter, you collect insightful metrics.
 By defining the business client, you see which units have vulnerabilities and how your resources are spread across the organization.
 By defining the Legal Department workload, you see whether work is assigned fairly, how you may be under- or over-staffed, and better forecast hiring needs.